prokopto-dev/fabric-plus/README.md

-# Fabric-SCP
+# Fabric-Plus

-A wrapper for `fabric` and `scp.py` to simplify creating a SCP connection via an existing connection.
+A drop-in expansion of features in the Fabric library.

+See [`fabric`](https://github.com/fabric/fabric) for more details, if interested in the underlying behaviors.
+Some have been changed: see Important Changes and the documentation for more information.

-I may eventually be forking out a version of `paramiko` and `fabric` for the purposes maintaining these as core features.
+I may eventually be forking out a version of `paramiko` and `fabric` for the purposes maintaining these as core features of the whole, but for as long as I can, I will be simply providing a drop in replacement for several objects.

 ## Goals